 - The trust will be a grantor trust for federal income tax purposes, which means: (i) the IRS treats the trust as if it does not exist, (ii) the trust does not need a federal employer ID number, (iii) the trust does not file federal or Arizona state income tax returns, and (iv) all profits and loses of the member of the LLC are passed on to the beneficiaries of the trust who report it on their IRS Form 1040.

 How to Hire me to Form an LLC and Confidential Trust (Best Value)

 Call me, Arizona LLC attorney Richard Keyt at 480-664-7478 if you have any questions about forming or operating your AZ LLC or creating a trust.
 I don’t charge for to answer these questions.

-If you want me to prepare a Confidential Trust for you, the simplest and least expensive way is to to purchase my Gold LLC formation package for $997, which is a $100 savings from the total price is you purchased a Silver LLC package ($597), a Confidential Trust ($497).
+If you want me to prepare a Confidential Trust for you, the simplest and least expensive way is to to purchase my Gold LLC for $1,297.
 The first step to hiring us to prepare your LLC is to complete our online LLC Formation Questionnaire.

 If your Gold LLC will have more than one owner who wants confidentiality, the additional owner(s) must purchase their own Confidential Trust for $297 for each additional member who wants confidentiality.